Max Homa Betting Profile: The Sentry - PGA TOUR

 Homa's Best Finishes

-- Homa last season took part in 26 tournaments, picking up two wins with six top-five finishes and 13 finishes in the top 10.
+- Homa took part in 26 tournaments last season, picking up two wins with six top-five finishes and 13 finishes in the top 10.

-- Last season, one of Homa's two wins came when he shot -13 at the Farmers Insurance Open.
+- Last season Homa had two wins, with one of them coming at the Farmers Insurance Open, where he shot -13.

-- Homa's 2128 points last season placed him fourth in the FedExCup standings.
+- Homa's 2128 points last season ranked him fourth in the FedExCup standings.

 Homa's Strokes Gained Rankings